mateenshaikh/ICScreator-browser-plugin/README.md

 The files was coded using refined prompts with Copilot GPT 4.1 and date issues were fixed with Gemini Flash 2.5 Pro.
 This means you should expect the code to be of poor quality, uninutitive, and wasteful.
 But it's functional.

-The ideal exercise is to take this rough poorly generated code, and either adapt, improve, or rewrite it to be efficient and intuitive.
+The ideal exercise is to take this rough, poorly generated code, and either adapt, improve, or rewrite it to be efficient and intuitive.
 Alternatively, find a series of prompts that creates better code.
 Either way, the functionality should match.

 # Installation Instructions